Chelsea Begin Search for New Manager After Maresca Exit

-Chelsea are searching for a new head coach following the departure of Enzo Maresca, with bookmakers already installing a clear favourite to take charge at Stamford Bridge.
+Chelsea are looking for a new head coach after parting ways with Enzo Maresca, with bookmakers already pointing to a clear frontrunner to take the job at Stamford Bridge.

 Now bookies have opened their next manager odds markets.